eXaLy/bot-wbb-app/README.md

 ```

 ## Setup
-Create a file in `wbb-storage/bot-token` with the Discord bot token as content.
+Set environment variable `BOT_TOKEN` with the Discord bot token as value.

 ## Setup for development